BenjaminShinar/Books-Resources/AWS SAA Practice Exams/README.md

 29. Macie - "Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS." - can't be used in RDS?
 30. Cognito - "Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 and OpenID Connect."
 31. CNAME vs ALIAS?
-32. SSE-S3 keys, how are they different than other keys?
+32. SSE-S3 keys, how are they different than other keys? when to use SSE-S3 and when to use KMS?
 33. event bridge rules?
-34. S3 transfer acceleration
+34. S3 transfer acceleration?
 35. cross region replication vs cross region resource sharing (CORS)
 36. CloudWatch in EKS?
 37. Auto Scaling groups